 Her failure – Not knowing when to give up and try something different

 Her success – Being the first in her extended family to not only become a professor, but to do so in a male dominated field.

 Her drive – her background in martial arts – if you have the privilege to learn something, you have a duty to pass it on

 Her advice – When you are learning, ask yourself ‘Do I have good reason to believe this?’

 Lena’s Book recommendations:

 Lena’s Profile page at Södertörn University HERE

-Check out Lena’s Blog article HERE
+Check out Lena’s Blog article on Religion and Gardening HERE